 - Since 2010, Xcaret has operated a Rescue and Rehabilitation Center for injured sea turtles.
 All turtles are returned to the sea upon meeting the necessary conditions.
 As part of the Turtle Conservation Program, Xcaret protects 13 nests along the Yucatan Peninsula.
 Teams provide a safe environment for these sea turtles during their first 15 months before releasing them into the sea, significantly increasing their chance of survival.

 - Taking a break from exploring the 200 acre park, we relax in a shaded hammock area near the beach.

 - Xcarat also has a relaxing aquatic paradise with bars and restaurants at the beach, natural pools, and a lagoon.
 After snorkeling in one of the natural pools, we relax at a restaurant on the beach and eat a quick lunch.

 Traveling Gingerbread Note: Pack a day bag with a swimsuit, change of clothes, bug spray, water, and sunscreen.
-As the temperatures dropped with the setting sun, the bugs began to bite.
+As the sunset, temperatures dropped, and bugs began to bite.

 - Restaurants throughout the park serve refreshing, fruity drinks in a carved, souvenir coconut.
-Don’t wait until the end of the day or the coconuts may be sold out.
+Don’t wait until the end of the day or the turtle and jaguar coconuts may be sold out.

 - Photo locations are clearly marked throughout the park with bracelet scanners.
 At the end of our visit, we turn in our bracelets and have an opportunity to view and/or purchase our photos taken throughout the day.
 We select a couple of our favorites to take home as souvenirs.